International Work placements (including for language students)

 - British Council Language Assistants Teaching opportunities abroad.

 - Erasmus Intern Advertises hundreds of internships and placements across Europe, from 3-12 months.
+(Please note that the UK is no longer part of the Erasmus+ network, so please contact Erasmus Intern directly to determine your eligibility).

 - AIESEC Placements and internships, including management, technical, education and development, in over 90 countries.